 The CRP will fill a service gap for unserved or underserved population.

-Slide 11: Vendorization Determination Con’t The DPR will pursue services from current DOR certified CRPs first A DOR District Administrator or representative will inform their CRD Specialist with the potential vendor’s contact information to start the approval process
+Slide 11: Vendorization Determination Con’t The DOR will pursue services from current DOR certified CRPs first.
+A DOR District Administrator or representative will inform their CRD Specialist with the potential vendor’s contact information to start the approval process.

 Slide 12: Initial Meeting A meeting will take place with the CRD Specialist and prospective CRP or current CRP to discuss the following: